ubco-W2022T2-data301/project-group-group-57/README.md

 ## Team Members

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Geroge Hsu: Love Basketball
 - Kojo Clarke: Into Finance, and always tired.

 ## Images